Shout! Studios: History

 Retropolis Entertainment was founded in April 2002 by Bob Emmer, Garson Foos, and Richard Foos, three principals from Rhino Records, as the company was negotiating with the five majors for distribution.
 After selling Rhino to Warner Bros., the three set out to launch a new retro pop culture label.
 The company's first product was Red, White & Rock, a joint release with PBS station WQED-TV that was produced with Warner Strategic Marketing.
 In August 2002, Retropolis acquired Biograph Records.
 Other early releases included blues and jazz CDs from the Biograph label, a Fats Domino CD and DVD, and several documentaries (Superstar: The Life And Times of Andy Warhol, What Happened To Kerouac?).
 Retropolis was renamed Shout!
 Factory in April 2003.
 At that time, Shout had signed a press and distribution agreement with Sony Music Entertainment.
 In 2004, Shout! released Freaks and Geeks on DVD, the first television series released on DVD for the company.
 With 18 episodes, it became one of the most expensive DVDs to produce, costing over a million dollars in music licensing.
 That same year, they released William Shatner's album Has Been and SCTV box sets.

-In 2004, Shout!
-Factory released an expanded two-disc version of Jim Croce's first record, the Facets album.
+In 2004, Shout! released an expanded two-disc version of Jim Croce's first record, Facets.
 In 2004, Shout! purchased the rights to the animated series Home Movies and released each season set, and ultimately a complete series box.
-Other notable releases included a pair of The Electric Company multidisc sets, the re-envisioned Herb Alpert's Whipped Cream & Other Delights Rewhipped, a series of Elvira's Movie Macabre DVDs and the first of what would be three cover CDs with Matthew Sweet and Susanna Hoffs, called Under The Covers Vol. 1; Sweet himself was also added as a featured solo artist.
-Shout! acquired the rights to several other television series like Punky Brewster, The Weird Al Show, and America's Funniest Home Videos.
+Other notable releases included a pair of The Electric Company multi-disc sets, the re-envisioned Herb Alpert's Whipped Cream & Other Delights Rewhipped, a series of Elvira's Movie Macabre DVDs and the first of what would be three cover CDs with Matthew Sweet and Susanna Hoffs, called Under The Covers Vol. 1; Sweet himself was also added as a featured solo artist.
+Shout! acquired the rights to several other television series including Punky Brewster, The Weird Al Show, and America's Funniest Home Videos.

 In 2005, Shout!
 Factory obtained the rights to Herb Alpert's catalog, launching the Herb Alpert Signature Series of CDs.
 These included The Lonely Bull, South of the Border, Lost Treasures, Whipped Cream & Other Delights and others.
 They also got the rights to talk show host Dick Cavett's library and started releasing theme sets focused on rock icons, Ray Charles (including all his visits to the show), John Lennon and Yoko Ono, and others.
 They also jumped into children's animation with a deal with DIC Entertainment.
 C.O.P.S.
 The Animated Series and Heathcliff And the Catillac Cats were the first releases from that deal.
-On the sports side, they entered into a licensing deal with Major League Baseball, releasing themed and World Series DVDs through 2010 and then again from 2016 till present.
+On the sports side, they entered a licensing deal with Major League Baseball, releasing themed and World Series DVDs through 2010 and then again from 2016 till present.